Wear & Tear Meaning: Quantify Asset Value & Engineer Longevity

 Factors That Affect Wear & Tear

 The amount your equipment is used has a direct correlation with the amount of wear and tear you can expect.
-Common causes of wear and tear include:
+Common causes of reasonable wear and tear include:

 • Frequency of use: The more often you use the equipment, the faster it will become worn down.